Head of LinkedIn Ireland

 2. ‘Programme your network’

-3. Positive initiatives
+3. Positive initiatives to close gender gap

-“If it works here, we can see this being implemented globally.
+In fact, “if it works here, we can see this being implemented globally.
 There is a social need and untapped potential within this pool of talent,” says McCooey.

 4. Creating role models